Montgomery County Court Records

 Montgomery County Probate Court Records

-Montgomery County operates a statutory Probate Court — Probate Court No. 1 — which is the only probate court in the county.
+Montgomery County operates a single statutory probate court — Probate Court No. 1 — which handles all probate, guardianship, mental health, and ancillary civil matters related to probate.
 The County Clerk serves as Clerk of the Court for this court.
-Probate Court No. 1 has jurisdiction over all probate, guardianship, mental health, and ancillary civil matters related to probate.

 Probate Court No. 1